 After writing out the meal ingredients, I add all other items we need, like snacks, fruit, lunch items, etc. Then I check my fridge, freezer, and pantry to make sure I don’t buy anything I already have.

 Once my list is done, I recreate it in a more shopping-friendly format.
-This is done in 1 of 2 ways depending on how many items we’re getting and how many stores we’re shopping at, but it’s really just putting the items in the correct shopping categories.
+This is done in one of two ways depending on how many items we’re getting and how many stores we’re shopping at, but it’s really just putting the items in the correct shopping categories.

-I put all of my groceries into 1 of these categories:
+I put all of my groceries into one of these categories:

 Sometimes I make this list in my Rocketbook, which I carry through the store so I can cross items off as I shop, or I use a template I created in Evernote and digitally check off items as I go.